iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> Disappointed with latest update...it goes through the set up every single time I use it.
+I've using this for several years and it keeps me motivated to do my daily power walk but fed up it goes through the set up questions every time!
+Using an android OnePlus5T<br> :date: __2021-07-01 18:57:14__

 > Loads quicker than the earlier version, but otherwise inferior.
 Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.
 Since then it's got worse, seriously under recording active walking.
 And why does it demand an internet connection?<br> :date: __2021-06-26 01:41:52__

 > Would like it if it linked to android or apple devices when not wanting to take your phone out for a walk<br> :date: __2021-06-25 00:13:14__